wp-plugins/types/readme.txt

 Tags: CMS, custom field, custom fields, custom post type, custom post types, post, post type, post types, cck, taxonomy, fields
 License: GPLv2
 Requires at least: 3.4
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.5.7
+Stable tag: 1.6

 The complete and reliable plugin for managing custom post types, custom taxonomy and custom fields.

 == Description ==

-Types lets you customize the WordPress admin by adding content types, custom fields and taxonomy.
+Types let's you customize the WordPress admin by adding content types, custom fields and taxonomy.
 You will be able to craft the WordPress admin and turn it into your very own content management system.

 [vimeo http://vimeo.com/43104695]